HSLdevcom/jore4/wiki/glossary.md

 > NeTEx: "A ROUTE POINT used to define a ROUTE with its order on that ROUTE."

-### Tactical Planning
+#### Fixed Object MODEL

+##### Stop Place

+* In Finnish: _Pysähdyspaikka (fyysinen)_
+* In Jore 3: _Pysäkkialue_ or _Terminaali_
+* In NeTEx: Part 1 - 8.5.4, 8.5.4.5.1
+* Examples: a rail way terminal, two bus stops on the opposite sides of the road

+A physical place, region or structure where vehicles may stop.

+> NeTEx: "A place comprising one or more locations where vehicles may stop and where passengers may board or leave vehicles or prepare their trip.
+A STOP PLACE will usually have one or more well-known names."

+##### Quay

+* In Finnish: _Laituri_
+* In Jore 3: _Pysäkki_
+* In NeTEx: Part 1 - 8.5.4.5.6

+> NeTEx: "A place such as platform, stance, or quayside where passengers have access to PT vehicles, Taxi, cars or other means of transportation.
+A QUAY may serve one or more VEHICLE STOPPING PLACEs and be associated with one or more STOP POINTS."

+#### Journey / Service / Timing Pattern MODEL

-#### Scheduled stop point
+##### Scheduled stop point

 * In Finnish: _Pysähdyspaikka (looginen)_
-* In Jore 3: N/A
+* In Jore 3: _Pysäkki_
 * In NeTEx: Part 1 - 8.6.3.4.2
+* Attributes: `measured_location`, `direction`

+In Jore 4, scheduled stop points model logical stop points.
+They have a measured location and are associated with an infrastructure link.

+A scheduled stop point may be associated with a _timing place_ (Hastus place).
+A scheduled stop point associated with a timing place can be set as a timing point for a specific journey pattern, but only as a regular stop point for some other journey pattern.

 > NeTEx: "A POINT where passengers can board or alight from vehicles"

-#### Timing Point
+##### Timing Point

+* In Finnish: _Ajoituspiste_
+* In NeTEx: Part 1 - 8.4.7.4.1

+> NeTEx: "A POINT against which the timing information necessary to build schedules may be recorded."

+##### Timing Place (not in Transmodel)

 * In Finnish: _Hastus-paikka_
 * In Jore 3: _Hastus-paikka_
-* In NeTEx: 8.4.7.4.1

-> NeTEx: "A POINT against which the timing information necessary to build schedules may be recorded."

-In Jore 3, hastus points represent important route-specific stop places, which are used to e.g. synchronize timetables between multiple routes, or highlight a point where the vehicle speed changes significantly (e.g. the last stop before transitioning to a highway).
+In Jore 3, Hastus places represent important route-specific stop places, which are used to e.g. synchronize timetables between multiple routes, or highlight a point where the vehicle speed changes significantly (e.g. the last stop before transitioning to a highway).

+In Jore 4, an individual scheduled stop points can be associated with a timing place.
+A timing place can consist of several scheduled stop points.

+> Hastus glossary: "Places are locations on the transit network that can be used to define timing points, relief points, garages, and canteens."

+##### Journey Pattern

+* In Finnish: _Kulkukuvio_
+* In Jore 3: N/A
+* In NeTEx: Part 1 - 8.6.2.3.1

+An ordered list of scheduled stop points on a single route.

+> NeTEX: "An ordered list of STOP POINTs and TIMING POINTs on a single ROUTE, describing the pattern of working for public transport vehicles."

+##### Point in Journey Pattern

+* In Finnish: _Kulkukuvion piste_
+* In Jore 3: N/A
+* In NeTEx: Part 1 - 8.6.2.3.3
+* Attributes: `is_used_as_timing_point`, `is_loading_time_allowed`, `is_via_point`

-Because the hastus points are route specific, a single stop place may be a hastus point on a particular route but only a regular stop place on other routes.
-A single route may have any number of hastus points, minimum amount is two: The first and last stops are always Hastus points.
+In Jore 4, all points in the journey pattern are scheduled stop points.
+The attribute `is_used_as_timing_point` indicates whether the scheduled stop point as part of the journey pattern is set as a timing point in that specific journey pattern.
+A single journey pattern may have any number of timing points, minimum amount is two: the first and last stop are always a timing point.

-### Service Calendar

-#### Day Types
-+ In NeTEx: part1 - 7.7.5.5.2

-> NeTEx: "A type of day characterised by one or more properties which affect public transport operation.
-For example: weekday in school holidays."

-This is a generic description of day types, like weekdays, weekends, holidays, etc. These attributes described by multiple PROPERTIES OF DAY TYPE

-#### Property of Day Type
-+ In NeTEx: part1 - 7.7.5.6

-> NeTEx: "A property which a day may possess, such as school holiday, weekday, summer, winter etc. This may be used to generate a description of a day type in many different natural languages."

-These properties are technically enums, like "day of week", "week of month" or "day of year", etc.

-### Timetables
+> NeTEx: "A STOP POINT or TIMING POINT in a JOURNEY PATTERN with its order in that JOURNEY PATTERN."

+### Timing information and vehicle scheduling data domain

 #### Vehicle Journey

-- In NeTEx: part2 7.2.1.1
+* In NeTEx: Part 2 - 7.2.1.1

-> NeTEx: "The planned movement of a public transport vehicle on a DAY TYPE from the start point to the end point of a JOURNEY PATTERN on a specified ROUTE."

 This is a generic wrapper for a given route's timetables for a given day type.
 From this, Transmodel inherits the types Service Journey (journey with passangers) and Dead Run (journey without passengers - e.g. from garage to first stop, or journey from last stop of route A to first stop of route B in the middle of the day)

+> NeTEx: "The planned movement of a public transport vehicle on a DAY TYPE from the start point to the end point of a JOURNEY PATTERN on a specified ROUTE."

 #### Block

-- In NeTEx: part2 8.2.2.1.1 Blocks
+* In NeTEx: Part 2 - 8.2.2.1.1

+For HSL, this marks a section of a given day.
+E.g. when a bus has journeys in the morning (block no 1.), goes to the garage and then has journeys in the evening (block no 2.)

 > NeTEx: "The work of a vehicle from the time it leaves a PARKING POINT after parking until its next return to park at a PARKING POINT.
 Any subsequent departure from a PARKING POINT after parking marks the start of a new BLOCK.
 The period of a BLOCK has to be covered by DUTies."

-For HSL, this marks a section of a given day.
-E.g. when a bus has journeys in the morning (block no 1.), goes to the garage and then has journeys in the evening (block no 2.)

 #### Passing Time

-- In NeTEx: part2 7.2.13.5.1
+* In NeTEx: Part 2 - 7.2.13.5.1

+This tells that when does a vehicle arrive and depart from a scheduled stop point for a given vehicle journey.

 > NeTEx: "Time data concerning public transport vehicles passing a particular POINT; e.g. arrival time, departure time, waiting time."

-This tells that when does a vehicle arrive and depart from a scheduled stop point for a given vehicle journey.